Gemstone Settings for your handmade Jewellery Designs

 8. STAR SETTING

 Star setting is one in which a gemstone is placed into the centre of a star that has been carved or engraved into the metal.
 The stone is held in place by small beads of metal at the base of each of the points.
 It is a traditional stone setting technique that is really making a comeback into jewellery designs.
-It is an advanced technique due to the precision and skills required.
-You might want to use an experienced setter to set stones using this technique into your designs.
+It is an advanced technique due to the precision and skills required and is included in the Diploma in Fine Jewellery.

 9. PAVE SETTING